a5kin/genart/studies/making_of/arcs_of_verona/README.md

 projection to create a solid perspective for the scene.

-So, for the floor, I just transformed all coordinates of the generated pattern and picked up projection constants to make it look like the original image.
+So, for the floor, I just transformed all coordinates of the generated pattern and picked up projection constants to make it look like at the original image.
 Then, I calculated arcs' positions and widths using the same perspective.
 Each arc also has a different color from the 5 base colors palette.
 I used only those colors to derive every other